ElfFriend-DnD/foundryvtt-compactBeyond5eSheet/README.md

 ### Compatibility

-I'm honestly not sure how well this will play with modules that affect character sheets, I'll try to test as many as possible but if somethign is obviously breaking please create and issue here and I'll see what I can do.
+I'm honestly not sure how well this will play with modules that affect character sheets, I'll try to test as many as possible but if something is obviously breaking please create and issue here and I'll see what I can do.

 | **Name**                                                                                         |       Works        | Notes                                                                                                                               |
 | ------------------------------------------------------------------------------------------------ | :----------------: | ----------------------------------------------------------------------------------------------------------------------------------- |